Chart Color Schemes

 Smithfield - Wetherill Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect this region.
-Notable initiatives include ALS Sydney Smithfield Refurbishment, Woolworths Warehouse Distribution Centre Wetherill Park, Stage 3 Redevelopment at 106-128 Woodpark Road Smithfield, and Residential Development at 45 Chifley Street Smithfield.
-The following list details projects likely to be most relevant.
+AreaSearch identified 22 projects likely affecting the region.
+Notable initiatives include ALS Sydney's Smithfield Refurbishment, Woolworths' Warehouse Distribution Centre in Wetherill Park, Stage 3 Redevelopment at 106-128 Woodpark Road Smithfield, and Residential Development at 45 Chifley Street Smithfield.
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.